ITU's 160 anniversary

 Digital Financial Services (DFS) Security Clinic Lesotho

-The International Telecommunication Union (ITU) is pleased to invite the participants to the Digital Financial Services (DFS) Security Clinic Lesotho that will take place on 5-6 June 2025 from 10h00 to 12h30 (CEST) online via Zoom.
-The Security Clinic will provide in-depth sessions on the ITU DFS Security recommendations and the ITU DFS security lab activities.
+The International Telecommunication Union (ITU) was pleased to invite the participants to the Digital Financial Services (DFS) Security Clinic Lesotho that took place on 5-6 June 2025 from 10h00 to 12h30 (CEST) online via Zoom.
+The Security Clinic provided in-depth sessions on the ITU DFS Security recommendations and the ITU DFS security lab activities.

-The clinic aims to explain in detail the ITU DFS Security Recommendations, highlighting their relevance and applicability for DFS and Telco regulators and operators in enhancing the security and resilience of their operations.
-The expected output of the clinic is a draft document for the adoption of the relevant ITU DFS security recommendations by the Lesotho Communications Authority (LCA) and the Central Bank of Lesotho (CBL).
+The clinic aimed to explain in detail the ITU DFS Security Recommendations, highlighting their relevance and applicability for DFS and Telco regulators and operators in enhancing the security and resilience of their operations.
+The expected output of the clinic was a draft document for the adoption of the relevant ITU DFS security recommendations by the Lesotho Communications Authority (LCA) and the Central Bank of Lesotho (CBL).

 Target audience

-The DFS Security Clinic is targeted at representatives from telecommunications regulators, national cybersecurity agencies, Central Banks.
+The DFS Security Clinic was targeted at representatives from telecommunications regulators, national cybersecurity agencies, Central Banks.

 Programme